sourcegraph/handbook/content/departments/technical-success/support/process/customer-support-triaging.md

 ### 10. How to add the support agent integration to a customer Slack channel.

 Simply navigate to the support agent app in Slack and at the top expand the title with the drop-down arrow.
 Choose the first option, `Add this app to a channel` and either search out or type the channel you'd like to add the integration to.
 Here's a quick [video](https://www.loom.com/share/6f5b7191a8fa49478318b9ce81dd9cc8) on how to do it.
+Please ping @CS-Leadership so they can complete the setup.